Check out the amazing articles (and free items for you to download!) which span lots of grade levels and disciplines at the bottom of my blog post!

 The novel has a twist when the main character discovers that the uniforms were made in a sweatshop and considers whether to protest based on the ethical dilemma this poses for him, rather than just because he finds it "unfair" to introduce a uniform policy in the first place.
 I love this!
 I get so excited over the real life connections that can be made to the factory collapse tragedy about a month ago in Bangladesh, and the subsequent push for ethical labour practices globally, as well as the recent media attention given to some of Abercrombie & Fitch's policies.

-Look for another pre-reading activity an anticipatory set survey which can be used in a variety of ways, not just this novel, in my TPT store for just a dollar.
-Also, I'll be posting the entire novel unit within the next week if you'd like to give this book a try with your own French class but are a little leery of starting without resources in place.
+I'll be posting the entire novel unit within the next week if you'd like to give this book a try with your own French class but are a little leery of starting without resources in place.

 Nova Scotia (Mrs D herself)